J-BING/seabed_cls/README.md

 ## Citation
 If you use this dataset in your research, please cite it as:

-`Wenqiang Zhang, Xiaobing Chen, Xiangwei Zhou, Jianhua Chen, Jianguo Yuan, Taibiao Zhao and Kehui Xu, "Using Deep Learning Methods to Identify Geomorphic Features in Dredge Pit Marine Environment", Journal of Marine Science and Engineering, under review.`
+`Zhang W, Chen X, Zhou X, Chen J, Yuan J, Zhao T, Xu K. Deep Learning-Based Geomorphic Feature Identification in Dredge Pit Marine Environment.
+Journal of Marine Science and Engineering.
+2024; 12(7):1091. https://doi.org/10.3390/jmse12071091`